Change Windows Subsystem for Android Focus Behavior

 • Cooperative = Only one Windows app or Android app has a window focus.
 The last Android app used will lose focus when you switch to a Windows app.

 • Independent = Window focus is independently maintained by Windows 11 and the WSA Subsystem.
-This means an Android app and a Windows app can be in focus at the same time.
+This means an Android app and a Windows app can be in focus simultaneously.

 Change focus behavior for Windows Subsystem for Android apps